savonet/book/audio.md

 ### Seeking tracks {#sec:seeking}

-Every source has a method `seek` which takes as argument a number of second and goes forward this number of seconds.
+Every source has a method `seek`\indexop{seek} which takes as argument a number of second and goes forward this number of seconds.
 It returns the number of seconds effectively seeked: it might happen that the source cannot be seeked (if it is a live stream for instance), in which case the function will always return 0,